andrew/ultimate-awesome/README.md

 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [Awesome-KAPE](https://github.com/AndrewRathbun/Awesome-KAPE) - A curated list of KAPE-related resources.
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
 - [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.